 May 21, 2021

 During the pandemic, sex has slowed down with me and my wife.
-She hit menopause mid-pandemic, and sex really slowed down.
+She hit menopause mid-pandemic.
 I masturbate regularly, and she is fine with it.
 I also have masturbated occasionally with another male friend, just for fun.
 My spouse is fine with it, just thinks we are silly.
 But I wonder if that is a sin.
-And the guilt takes over.
+And then the guilt takes over.
 I have enough guilt masturbating solo, but now with a friend?
 It gets bad.
 Even though my wife just laughs it off.
-What do you think of it all?
+What do you think of it?

 Frank answers: I don’t think masturbation in and of itself is a sin.
 There’s nothing about it in the Bible.
 Masturbation has sometimes been called Onanism, with reference to Onan spilling his seed in Genesis 38.
 But the sin of Onan had nothing to do with masturbation.
 His sexual act was coitus interruptus so that he wouldn’t have to fulfill the Levirate law and provide offspring for his deceased brother by impregnating his sister-in-law.
-For this, purposely not doing his duty toward his dead brother, he was stoned to death.
+For purposely not doing his duty toward his dead brother, as required in the Law, he was stoned to death.

 The sin involved with most sexual acts has to do with relationships, not with sexual practices and techniques.
 Many men think they have to cease masturbating when they’re married.
 But your wife seems to be okay with you masturbating while she is “indisposed.”
 She even laughs off your scruples.
 She doesn’t want you feeling guilty about masturbating when she can’t have sex.
 It’s not adultery to masturbate, like consorting with prostitutes or having a mistress on the side (although some wives have tolerated their husband’s sexual dalliances).